Targeted News Service logo

 How Stress Disrupts the Brain's Navigational System (10)

 BOCHUM, Germany, March 13 -- The University in Bochum issued the following news release: * * * How Stress Disrupts the Brain's Navigational System * Persons under stress may have a harder time spatially orienting themselves.
 Researchers in Bochum have discovered why.
 The stress hormone cortisol disrupts the brain's navigational system.
 It impairs the function of the grid cells that play a crucial role in orientation.
-This has been verified by researchers from Ruhr University Bochum, Germany more PR
+This has been verified by researchers from Ruhr University Bochum, Germany, in an imaging study with 40 individuals.
+The par more PR

 Study shows that humpbacks shift pitch when a neighbor joins in (10)

 BUFFALO, New York, March 13 -- The University at Buffalo (State University of New York) posted the following news release: * * * Study shows that humpbacks shift pitch when a neighbor joins in * UB professor emeritus Eduardo Mercado III, PhD, says that what whales are doing is a "bizarre convergence."
-By Bert Gambini BUFFALO, N.Y. - A humpback whale alters the pitch of its song when joined by a neighboring singer, a finding that opens a new chapter in the ongoing effort to understand wha more PR
+By Bert Gambini BUFFALO, N.Y. - A humpback whale alters the pitch of its song when joined by a neighboring singer, a finding that opens a new chapter in the ongoing effort to understand whale song, some of the most structurally and acousti more PR

 URI study shows identity-related stress compounds impact of trauma for LGBTQ+ individuals (10)

 KINGSTON, Rhode Island, March 13 -- The University of Rhode Island posted the following news: * * * URI study shows identity-related stress compounds impact of trauma for LGBTQ+ individuals * KINGSTON, R.I. - March 13, 2026 - A professor at the University of Rhode Island is on a "QueST" to determine how identity-related stress interacts with past traumatic experiences in LGBTQ+ communities.
-Jillian Scheer, assistant professor of psychology in the College of Health Sciences, is leading the more PR
+Jillian Scheer, assistant professor of psychology in the College of Health Sciences, is leading the research for Project QueST: Queer Survivors of Tra more PR